 This attention-to-detail has been applied to every part of the plant because the safety of our team and community is always a critical requirement when designing and modifying key pieces of the facility.

 Our advanced automation processes will feature smart, built-in rail and truck shipment monitoring to minimize transportation delays, while maximizing output and efficiency.
-This automated inventory tracking will enable rapid logistic decisions, provide proactive notifications to minimize delays, and deliver a greater level of transparency across polyethylene supply chains.
+This automated inventory tracking will enable rapid logistic decisions, provide proactive notifications to minimize delays, and deliver greater supply chain transparency.